The Power and Passion of Love and Hate

 Wonderful structure for the first act of a play.

-Full copies of my reviews of Romeo and Juliet, Hamlet, The Iceman Cometh, and the Heidi Chronicles can now be downloaded from Smashwords, Mastering Story Structure, A guide for writing unforgettable plays.
+Full copies of my reviews of Romeo and Juliet, Hamlet, The Iceman Cometh, and the Heidi Chronicles can now be downloaded from Smashwords for .99, Mastering Story Structure, A guide for writing unforgettable plays.
 This workbook is available as an HTML file and a PDF.